On braided simple extensions and braided non-semisimple near-group categories: Braided simple extensions of pointed tensor categories

 Consider the following diagram:

-the upper triangle is commutative by the axiom of the braiding (suppressing the associativity constraints which are identities as explained above), and the lower square commutes by the naturality of the braiding.
-This diagram implies that $\lambda^2 = 1$, thus in particular $\lambda^{-1} = \lambda$.
+the upper rectangle commutes by the axiom of the braiding (suppressing the associativity constraints $a_{Q,S,S}$ and $a_{S,S,Q}$ which are identities as explained above), and the lower square commutes by the naturality of the braiding.
+This diagram implies that $a_{S,Q,S}\cdot (c_{S,Q}^2) = 1$.